 I pulled the recipe out all wrinkled and torn this summer and it did not disappoint.
-These little sand cakes are rich enough to make the adults happy, and so fun – the kids will go crazy!
-A perfect treat for finishing off our wonderful season of beach going fun.
+These little sand cakes are rich enough to make the adults happy and so fun – the kids will go crazy!
+A perfect treat for finishing off our wonderful season of beach-going fun.

 The sand is just Nilla Wafers processed in a blender!
 Genius idea for a simple afternoon treat…

-Next mix Cool Whip, cream cheese, pudding mix, milk and vanilla in a bowl.
+Next mix Cool Whip, cream cheese, pudding mix, milk, and vanilla in a bowl.

 Layer the mixture and sand to form the cake in miniature bowls or sand buckets.
 We did about three layers in each little bucket.
 Make sure you end with the sandy crumbs on top.
-Top the buckets with candy sea shells, and use shovels as scoops.
+Top the buckets with candy seashells, and use shovels as scoops.

 As long as I’m confessing holding onto magazine articles for 14 years!
-I figure it’s a good time to also confess that one of my least favorite things about foodie blogging is the clean up.
+I figure it’s a good time to also confess that one of my least favorite things about foodie blogging is the cleanup.
 I am basically the worst at cleaning.
 Dirty dishes are my nemesis.
 I have a not-so-fabulous habit of finishing a project and just stacking everything on the counters, with no water to be seen.
 Matt likes to joke that I am allergic to rinsing out dishes.
-It can create quite the sticky mess for us by the end of a shoot day.
+It can create quite a sticky mess for us by the end of a shoot day.

 That’s why partnering with PAM for this post is great for me.
-These little buckets would usually be WAY to much work for me to clean out, but with a spray of PAM inside they are easy enough that even I am willing to tackle them.
-Food blogging done right:)
+These little buckets would usually be WAY to much work for me to clean out, but with a spray of PAM inside, they are easy enough that even I am willing to tackle them.
+Food blogging is done right:)